 3. When and where will you hold your festival?
 Begin planning well in advance.
 Committees need plenty of time to brainstorm, gather materials, recruit volunteers, and make community connections.
 High attendance can mean a lot of people traffic.
 Make sure your location is big enough and spread out activities, ticket sales and food as much as possible.
 If you make outdoor plans, make sure you have a Plan B location.

-Explore the features of SignUpGenius Pro to maximize your organization effort!
+Explore the paid features to maximize your organization effort.
+LEARN MORE

 6. Should you buy carnival games from a supplier, or should you ask volunteers create each booth and game?
 Brainstorm, create, and build the games for the event.
 There are many online resources to purchase supplies, games and prizes, if you want to create your games from scratch.
 You don’t have to re-invent the wheel, your creativity and resources are only limited by your planning time.

 Collect money for tickets or pre-ordered food through SignUpGenius